This post is a departure from my posts about myth-busting, numerology and palmistry. But it had to be written!

 Sarah: ‘Excuse me?
 I’m not sure what you mean…’

 Woman: ‘Well, last time I saw a psychic, she said I would get really sick, but couldn’t tell me when.
 I have had everything tested but nothing is wrong.
 It really worries me.’

 Sarah: (sighs) ‘I’m so sorry to hear about that.
 We attract the psychic we need to meet, but that doesn’t always mean they are accurate.
 If you’re feeling healthy, then you are!
 Trust yourself.’

 Woman: ‘Thank you so much, that’s a big relief.’

-As I said above – buyer beware.
-The reason I am a competent numerologist is that:
+Buyer beware.
+The reason I am a well-regarded numerologist and palmreader is that:

 a) I’ve done thousands of readings,

 c) Where possible, I act on reviews appropriately, and